The Serengeti Sopa is a brightly coloured lodge in the central Serengeti.

 Laundry facilities: Laundry is available at an extra charge.

 Accepted payment on location: You can usually settle your bill at the Serengeti Sopa Lodge in US dollars, British pounds, euros and Tanzanian shillings cash.
-You can also normally use Visa and MasterCard at no additional charge.
+You can also use Visa and MasterCard at no additional charge.